cvaisnor/huffman-encoding-tree/README.md

 Encoding/decoding a manual input is an **enhancement** I made which helps with testing.

 # Note:
 The folder ( */broken_files_from_canvas* ) contains the original files that were uploaded to the canvas lab page.
-At the end of each line in each file is an 'artifacted' bit from the Windows OS it was written on.
-Both MacOS and Linux do not use that same 'new line' character, and Python cannot read that bit in default form.
+At the end of each line in each file is an 'artifact' bit from the Windows OS it was written on.
+Both macOS and Linux do not use that same 'new line' character, and Python cannot read that bit in default form.

 I have created **fixed** versions of those files without that unreadable bit.
 The new versions are in the main directory with the same names.